Divorce: Not Between Husband and Wife: Synopsis

-An 8-year-old kid, Pranav (Parth Dave), is the only son of a rich couple Sidharth (Sonu Sood) and Vaidehi (Mandira Bedi).
-Sidharth works for a Multinational Company as an officer whose job requires a lot of traveling.
+8-year-old Pranav (Parth Dave) is the only son of a rich couple Sidharth (Sonu Sood) and Vaidehi (Mandira Bedi).
+Sidharth works for a multinational company as an officer whose job requires a lot of traveling.
 In a way, Sidharth is also obsessed with his job and, therefore, is unable to give any time to his child and wife.
-Vaidehi, on the other hand, is a highly skilled and a dedicated Media correspondent working for a private channel.
+Vaidehi, on the other hand, is a highly skilled and dedicated media correspondent working for a private channel.
 She also faces the same problem of giving time to her child and husband.
 They are running with the mechanized professional objectives like any other conventional human beings of the contemporary age.

 The end result is that Pranav misses out on his parents and becomes a victim of suppressed emotions.
 Meanwhile, Pranav gains the friendship of his neighbor, Jackie (Jackie Shroff), a loner.
 An advocate by profession, Jackie is also a hardcore alcoholic with a very cool and unconventional attitude towards life.
 This growing intimacy between the two of them creates insecurity in the minds of Sidharth and Vaidehi, who try various means to deviate Pranav, but their attempts make Pranav more intimate to Jackie.
 During one of Jackie's court sessions, Pranav accompanies Jackie to watch the proceedings.
 The case is about a divorce between a husband and a wife.
 Pranav asks the meaning for the word "divorce," and Jackie explains that it is a separation between two people who do not like each other.
 For the first time, Pranav asks whether he can get divorced from his parents since he does not like them.